Yagisan/The-Bustling-Valley/README.md

 # Choosing a Farm

 This mod list should work with any farm, however they not all been extensively tested.
-The beach farm is known to have issues with NPC Map Locations, and Ridgeside Village (no one has made a world map merging all those locations together.)

 # Updating